|

 - Start scan.

-It is important to note that URLs you scrape data from have to pass filters defined in both analysis filters and output filters.
+important to note that URLs you scrape data from have to pass filters defined in both

 You can configure the encoding and character format of the generated CSV file: